LIQNFT/candy-shop/README.md

 // Initialize your store
 const candy = new CandyShop(
-  new PublicKey("EzDnyZvt7XtB65DBpQELgtWPeDFae2u9JvAQTkWq9pb7"), // your Candy Shop address new PublicKey("BSPpKnfVMbnDfQKgJzUTQHVa78YY8FYqv8ttMwAG7sZn"), // Candy Shop creator address new PublicKey("FmDt3mTCWsF4xCGteZNQihqbjEdCqNcGPqg9NRJWkgxq"), // Candy Shop program id "devnet", // mainnet, devnet wallet! // user wallet address
+  new PublicKey("EzDnyZvt7XtB65DBpQELgtWPeDFae2u9JvAQTkWq9pb7"), // your Candy Shop address, currently only available for private beta users. new PublicKey("BSPpKnfVMbnDfQKgJzUTQHVa78YY8FYqv8ttMwAG7sZn"), // Candy Shop creator address, this address is used to create the Candy Shop and withdrawal Shop revenue. new PublicKey("FmDt3mTCWsF4xCGteZNQihqbjEdCqNcGPqg9NRJWkgxq"), // Candy Shop program id.
+  "devnet", // mainnet, devnet
+  wallet! // user wallet address
 );